skyreflectedinmirrors/CentralScrutinzer-bot/README.md

 Result: Add arghdos, arghdos1, arghydos, arghydos1 to the youtube blacklist

+**A Note on channel ids with quotes or backslashes in them**
+It is surprisingly difficult to parse a list of channel id's with at least one id with a quote mark inside.
+To solve this problem **all quotes and backslashes in channel id's must be escaped using a backslash character (\)** This is to prevent a situation like the following:

+S: +blacklist
+B: youtube.com
+"Id1", "Id2" "Id3"....
+"IdN"

+From being parsed automatically as Id1, Id2" "Id3 when it could easily be due to moderator mistake

+Let's say that the channel name was in fact Id2" "Id3.
+The correct syntax in this case would be as follows:

+S: +blacklist
+B: youtube.com
+"Id1", "Id2\" \"Id3"....
+"IdN"

 ######Add by URL
 Optionally, instead of an ID list, you may simply send a URL for each channel you want to black/whitelist (one per line)